Course Outline

 4. STORYTELLING

-• Ubiquity, cycles, and the natural inclination towards stories in communication for government
+• Ubiquity, cycles, and hardwired for children

-• Non-verbal communication strategies
+• Non-verbal communication for government

 Day 2